-This high number of eggs annually puts the white leghorn into the category of one of the best egg laying chickens in the world.
-This has made them incredibly popular.
+This high number of eggs laid annually puts the white leghorn in the category of one of the best egg=laying chickens in the world which has made them incredibly popular.

-Their spunky disposition, which allows for eating very little and providing an ample amount of eggs, has won them both favor and ire around just about everywhere.
+Their spunky disposition, which allows for eating very little and providing an ample amount of eggs, has won them both favor and ire just about everywhere.

 Leading Egg Producer Worldwide

 White Leghorns were not always the most popular for eating because larger-bodied chickens exist.